MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 4. Choose **OK**.

+<a name="BKMK_ConfigureAutomaticLicenseCaching"> </a>

 ## Configure automatic license caching for Outlook 2016
-<a name="BKMK_ConfigureAutomaticLicenseCaching"> </a>

 By default, Outlook 2016 automatically downloads the IRM license for rights-managed email when Outlook synchronizes with Exchange Server.
 You can configure Outlook 2016 to prevent license information from being cached locally.
 This forces users to connect to the network to retrieve license information before they can open rights-managed email messages.

 ### To disable automatic license caching for IRM by using Group Policy

-1. In Group Policy, load the Outlook 2016 template (Outlk) and locate **User Configuration\Administrative Templates\Microsoft Outlook 2016\Miscellaneous**.
+1. In Group Policy, load the Outlook 2016 template (Outlk) and locate **User Configuration\Policies\Administrative Templates\Microsoft Outlook 2016\Miscellaneous**.

 2. Choose **Do not download rights permission license information for IRM email during Exchange folder sync**.